CrashOverride85/zc95/docs/LuaNotes.md

 * toggle.lua - switches between channel 1+2 & 3+4 at a speed that can be set via the menu.
 If the channels are switched on constant or just pulsed can also be set from the menu

 * waves.lua - a basic waves pattern.
 For each channel, this varies the frequency between 25Hz and 250Hz and the pulse width between 40us and 200us, with the time taken for each cycle being set per channel on the menu.

+* audio.lua - audio example assuming microphone input.
+Channels 1 & 2 are on constant at the default pulse width/frequency.
+Channels 3&4 react to volume changes

 * bluetooth_fire.lua - uses Left/Up/Down/Right buttons on a bluetooth remote to trigger chanel's 1 to 4 respectively for a configurable pulse duration